OpenSlides/openslides-backend/docs/actions/motion_block.create.md

 ```

 ## Action
 Creates a new motion block.
-For the agenda fields see [[Agenda#additional-fields-during-creation-of-agenda-content-objects]].
+For the agenda fields see [Agenda](https://github.com/OpenSlides/OpenSlides/wiki/Agenda#additional-fields-during-creation-of-agenda-content-objects).

 ## Permissions
 The request user needs `motion.can_manage`.